CrazyTick/AnagramFinder/README.md

 The program is already compiled.
 You can always compile again.

-open terminal, go into folder "Tieying Jing", and type in
+open terminal, go into folder "AnagramFinder", and type in

 java AnagramFinder